mariamayman10/Database-Optimization/README.md

 2. Create a materialized view (product_sold).
    - Execution time: 0.04s
    - Trade-off: Similar storage and maintenance costs, but easier to refresh periodically.

+### 4.3.
+Optimizing Query 3

+Original Query 3 execution: 13s

+In this query, the main bottlenecks are:

+1. Joining Orders and OrderItems
+   - Although we can create an index on the join columns, it is not very effective in this case.
+   - The query performs a computation on the created_at column in the Orders table.
+   - Because of this computation, the query planner ends up using a sequential scan instead of benefiting from the index.

+2. Grouping by a computed value
+   - The query groups by a computed value (DATE_TRUNC('month', o.created_at)) rather than a physical column.
+   - Creating an index on DATE_TRUNC('month', created_at) does not significantly improve performance.
+   - In practice, sequential scanning and index usage have nearly the same cost for this operation.

+### Final Optimization

+For this query, the best solution is to create a **materialized view** that stores the precomputed monthly orders and revenue data.

+Materialized View: `month_orders_revenue`

+- Execution time after optimization: **0.04s**

+This approach provides the best performance for live dashboard usage, at the cost of additional storage and periodic refresh requirements.

 ---